By Drew Cashmore

 As video consumption continues to rise, brands need to adapt their marketing strategies accordingly.
 Consumers increasingly rely on video platforms like TikTok, YouTube, and Instagram to research products and make informed purchasing decisions.

 “In our studies, something like almost 40% of young people, when they’re looking for a place for lunch, they don’t go to Google Maps or Search…” revealed a Google executive recently citing their own data. “…they go to TikTok or Instagram.”

 Last month, at my presentation at this year’s Shoptalk conference in Las Vegas, I started with this slide:

 And it’s already started.
 Thirty percent of video views are on product or service-related content and 66% prefer video as the primary source of product-related information.
 When people want to buy something, video surpasses text, images, ratings and reviews, and social media as the dominant medium of influence.

 Marketers are already starting to align with this new reality.
 This is not surprising, given the rise of video consumption and the fact that video content has been shown to increase conversion rates and foster customer loyalty.
 Brands that incorporate video into their marketing strategies are more likely to build trust with their audiences, as videos offer a more authentic, immersive, and engaging way to showcase products and demonstrate expertise.

-But, their video strategy plays out predominantly on social sites because to this point, video was not built for commerce (too slow and clunky, not shoppable).
+But, their video strategy plays out predominantly on social sites because, to this point, the video was not built for commerce (too slow and clunky, not shoppable).
 And what we know about social sites is two-fold; they’re great places of influence but people don’t shop there at scale, you have to pay to reach your audience every time you want to talk to them.